 The black cab is London’s most recognisable symbol.
 It sits on every street corner from Mayfair to Greenwich.
 People often mistake these vehicles for standard private hire cars.
 They are not.
 These taxis operate under strict rules that began centuries ago.
 While an Uber relies on a smartphone app, a taxi driver relies on a mental map of 25,000 streets.
 This distinction is legal and structural.
 We see the evolution from horse-drawn carriages to electric range-extenders in every modern LEVC model.
 Understanding this history requires looking past the paintwork.
 It is about regulation, engineering, and a very difficult exam.
+In this guide, we examine the transition from the diesel TX4 to the electric LEVC TX5.
+We look at why these vehicles cost £60,000 new and how they differ from a Mercedes E-Class used by minicab drivers.
+You will learn about the 1654 Cromwellian Ordinance and the specific TfL tariffs that dictate your fare from Heathrow to Soho.

-From Hackney Coaches to TPH Regulation
+From Hackney Horses to TPH Regulation

 Rules remain strict.
 Drivers must pass rigorous checks before they can pick up a fare on the street.
 This oversight keeps the system stable.